Cooper-Softdev/data-structures-and-algorithms/java/insertSort.md

   return sorted
 ```

-Corrected version of the PseudoCode
+Corrected versions of the PseudoCode

+The first iterates the WHILE from the end of the array.
 ``` Pseudo Code
 Insert(int[] sorted, int value) initialize i to sorted.length - 1